miurahr/tmpotter/README.md

 ## Dependency

 TMPotter run on Java 8 and later.
 It is tested on OpenJDK 8u111 b14 on Mint Linux (x86-64).

+## Project file

+TMPotter saves project progress as a .tmpx file.
+It also read it from open menu.

+## Export

+TMPotter currently export result as TMX level1 file.

 ## License